kcsongor/kcsongor.github.io/_posts/2019-09-12-underrated-vim-c-a.md

                    ^
 {% endhighlight %}

-Hexidecimal and binary numbers are supported too.
+Hexadecimal and binary numbers are supported too.
 For example, to convert `192` to hex, we can do

 {% highlight text %}